jakearchibald/jakearchibald.com/static-build/posts/2021/07/export-default-thing-vs-thing-as-default/index.md

 export const foo = () => console.log('foo');
 ```

-…it fails. `module.js` would execute first, and as a result it tries to access `hello` before it's declared, triggering a parse error.
+…it fails. `module.js` would execute first, and as a result it tries to access `hello` before it's declared, and throws an error.

 Let's get `export default` involved with: